 - The designer’s first sketches used a calendar-style date picker for the arrival and departure days.
 But that led to UX problems.
 Some courses were long (multiple weeks) with different phases.
 There wasn’t room in a standard calendar-style date picker to label the phases on the day boxes.
 With a pulldown, she could use option groups to label groups of dates when needed.
 That way users wouldn’t need to reference a schedule elsewhere to be sure they were selecting the right dates.

+Beautiful alignment, colors, and typography don’t matter on the first pass.
 Visual styling is important in the end product, not in the early stages.
-The biggest uncertainties are about whether it will work, whether it will make sense, how long it’ll take to implement, etc. After the elements are wired up, they can be rearranged, restyled, and repainted without impacting the integration work that came before.
+The biggest uncertainties are about whether it will work, whether it will make sense, and how hard it will be to implement.
+After the elements are wired up, they can be rearranged, restyled, and repainted to improve the work that’s already done.
+First make it work, then make it beautiful.

 Program just enough for the next step